christianddev/BooksAndAuthors/README.md

 This application uses sequelize as ORM for working with a SQL database.

-Some of the business rules have been defined at the database level, for example,
+Some of the business rules have been defined at the database level, for example:

-- in the books table, the isbn field must be unique
+- In the books table, the isbn field must be unique.
-- in the authors table, the fields name & country, in combination must be unique e
+- In the authors table, the fields name & country, in combination must be unique.

 #### ⚙ Environment variables